lukejacksonn/csz/README.md

 > Runtime CSS modules with SASS like preprocessing

-A framework agnostic css-in-js solution that uses [stylis](https://github.com/thysultan/stylis.js) to parse styles from tagged template literals; appending processed rulesets (scoped under unique class names) to a global stylesheet in the document head.
-This all happens at runtime - no build step required.

-Importing styles dynamically is also supported (currently an experimental feature), so you can write your rules in `.css` files as per usual.
+A framework agnostic css-in-js solution that uses [stylis](https://github.com/thysultan/stylis.js) to parse styles from tagged template literals and append them to the head of the document at runtime.
+Loading in stylesheets dynamically – from .css files – is supported out of the box, so you can write your styles in `.css` files and import them via url without having to worry about flashes of unstyled content.

 ## Features

 - Efficient caching of styles
 - Import styles from regular `.css` files
 - Available as an ES module (from [unpkg.com](https://unpkg.com/csz))
-- Unique class name generation and namespacing `.csz-lur7p80ssnq`
+- Styles scoped under unique namespaces `.csz-lur7p80ssnq`
 - Global style injection `:global(selector)`
 - Nested selectors `a { &:hover {} }`
 - Vendor prefixing `-moz-placeholder`